adaptris/interlok-docs/docs/pages/developer/developer-services.md

----
-title: Writing your own Service
+# Writing your own Service
-keywords: interlok
-tags: [developer]
-sidebar: home_sidebar
-permalink: developer-services.html
----

 The [Service][] interface allows arbitrary functionality to be applied to [AdaptrisMessage][] objects in a [Workflow][].
 It inherits some methods from other interfaces, namely [AdaptrisComponent][] and [StateManagedComponent][], but there are default implementations provided for those.
 There is only one key method in addition to [AdaptrisComponent]: this is the [doService()][] method which applies the appropriate action on the [AdaptrisMessage][] object.